As a Filianist, I believe in the Divine Feminine. What does this mean? Or more precisely, what do I mean when I say the Divine Feminine?

 For about a year, I tried to reconcile my beliefs as a Filianist with Quaker practices, but it eventually proved to be too difficult, and I resigned my membership within the Quaker Meeting.
 My spouse is still a Quaker and still active in that Meeting.

 While I do believe that the Divine is beyond human gender, which is completely in line with Filianist teachings as I understand them, using feminine imagery for God, or Dea, has completely changed my relationship with Her.
 I no longer struggle with a harsh and judgmental Father, and I no longer feel disconnected by an abstract God with no gender.
 I feel a deep connection with a supportive and loving Mother who desires to nurture me and give me good things.
 I do not miss masculine imagery for God, and I find myself annoyed with those who criticize my faith because it does not include such imagery.
-I have no quarrel with those who use masculine or neuter imagery for God, but I observe there are no shortage of places to do so in the Modern West.
+I have no quarrel with those who use masculine or neuter imagery for God, but I observe there is no shortage of places to do so in the Modern West.

 Orthodox Filianism has been accused of denying the Divine Masculine and the existence masculinity in general, but I honestly do not see the basis for that accusation.
 Nowhere in all of the copious resources and recommendations provided on the Chapel site is that ever said.
 To the contrary, the Chapel explicitly expresses respect for traditions that worship God in masculine form, even while asserting the legitimacy of the worship of Dea in feminine form.
 The Chapel purposely takes no position on the relationship between men and women, but the Chapel does not take a position on many things, including most matters in the material realm.
 In my experience, the writers of the Chapel are extremely cautious with respect to taking positions in general and only do so when absolutely necessary.
 I have read the struggles of independent Filianists in addressing relationships between men and women, and there are some who seem to say that women are superior to men.
 The Chapel does not say that at all.